jdx/mise/README.md

 ### `rtx ls [OPTIONS]`

 ```
-List installed runtime versions
+List installed and/or currently selected tool versions

-The "arrow (->)" indicates the runtime is installed, active, and will be used for running commands.
-(Assuming `rtx activate` or `rtx env` is in use).

 Usage: ls [OPTIONS]

 Options:
   -p, --plugin <PLUGIN>
-          Only show runtimes from [PLUGIN]
+          Only show tool versions from [PLUGIN]

   -c, --current
-          Only show runtimes currently specified in .tool-versions
+          Only show tool versions currently specified in a .tool-versions/.rtx.toml

-      --parseable
-          Output in an easily parseable format

-          [short aliases: x]
+  -i, --installed
+          Only show tool versions that are installed Hides missing ones defined in .tool-versions/.rtx.toml but not yet installed

       --json
           Output in json format